FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-asn.md

 ## Using native select box
-If you require a native `select` element for the **hiddenLinks** instead of the "show more/show less" implementation, you have the opportunity to define your template accordingly.
-Add the `select-box="true"` attribute to the `ff-asn-group` and add a `select` element with the attribute `data-container="hiddenLinks"`.
+If you require a native `select` element for the **hiddenLinks** instead of the "show more/show less" implementation, you can add the `select-box="true"` attribute to the `ff-asn-group` and add a `select` element with the attribute `data-container="hiddenLinks"`.

+Note that you should also supply an `option` element that acts as a placeholder.
+This element typically reads "_More..._" and is initially shown before the `select` dropdown was opened for the first time.

-You may optionally supply a template for the `option` elements.
+You may optionally define a template for the regular `option` elements.
 It supports data binding as usual.
 Make sure to mark it with the `data-template` attribute.

 ```html
 <ff-asn-group for-group="YourGroupName" select-box="true">